brentvollebregt/hit-counter/README.md

 Live demo hosted at: [hitcounter.pythonanywhere.com](https://hitcounter.pythonanywhere.com/)

 ## What is This?
-This is a server that allows a client to request for a svg file that displays views for a url.
-This url can either be passed as a query parameter or the referrer (or referer) value in the header will be used.
+This is a server that allows a client to request for an SVG file that displays views for a URL.
+This URL can either be passed as a query parameter or the referrer (or referer) value in the header will be used.

 A small method to help prevent the count increasing after short consecutive page loads is included which uses cookies to check if the user has made the request recently.

-**This makes is very easy too keep track of views on static sites like Github Pages.** *It can also be uses on non-static sites as a general counter.*
+**This makes it very easy to keep track of views on static sites like Github Pages.** *It can also be used on non-static sites as a general counter.*

 ## How Can I Use it?
 ### Getting an SVG
-To get an image for the current url (for example is image is being requested by www.example.com), simply get the image as you normally would:
+To get an image for the current URL (for example is image is being requested by www.example.com), simply get the image as you normally would:

 ```html
 <img src="https://hitcounter.pythonanywhere.com/count/tag.svg" alt="Hits">
 ```

-In this example a hit would be added to the websites count on the server.
-To stop this form occurring but still get the svg file, use:
+In this example, a hit would be added to the websites count on the server.
+To stop this from occurring but still get the SVG file, use:

 ```html
 <img src="https://hitcounter.pythonanywhere.com/nocount/tag.svg" alt="Hits">